- Leverage your service desk ticket data to gain insights for your service desk strategy.

 - Update categories to reflect the actual issue and resolution.

-- Reference or link to the knowledgebase article as the documented steps taken to resolve the incident.
+- Reference or link to the knowledgebase article as the documented steps are taken to resolve the incident.

 - Validate with the client that the incident is resolved; automate this process with ticket closure after a certain time.